spine-generic/spine-generic/README.md

 ## Data collection and organization

 The "Spine Generic" MRI acquisition protocol is available at [this link](https://osf.io/tt4z9/).
+Each site scanned six healthy subjects (3 men, 3 women), aged between 20 and 40 y.o.
+Note: there is a flexibility here, and if you wish to scan more than 6 subjects, you are welcome to.
 If your site is interested in participating in this publicly-available database, please contact Julien Cohen-Adad for details.

 ### Data conversion: DICOM to BIDS